-Gili Trawangan Lombok is one of the three Gili Islands of Meno, Trawangan and Air, situated off the East coast of Bali.
-Famous for their laid-back atmosphere, white sand beaches, crystal clear seas and turtles - lots of them!
-The islands are surrounded by fringing reef which supports a huge diversity of marine life which means that the diving off Gili Trawangan and snorkelling are year-round activities.
+Gili Trawangan Lombok is one of the three Gili Islands of Meno, Trawangan, and Air, situated off the East coast of Bali.
+Famous for their laid-back atmosphere, white sand beaches, crystal clear seas, and, of course, turtles - lots of them!
+The islands are surrounded by a fringing reef that supports a huge diversity of marine life, making diving off Gili Trawangan and snorkeling year-round activities.

-The Gili Islands were first populated by fishermen from Sulawesi and no-one is too sure exactly when they arrived.
-They first settled onto Gili Air due to its larger natural harbour and more fertile soil (being so much closer to Lombok’s Mount Rinjani volcano means they get more rain – hence the name ‘Air’, which means water in Indonesian).
-Tourism first started in the 1980’s, and mainly came to Trawangan first due to its proximity to the better dive sites.
-Since then, numbers of visitors have increased each year and Gili Meno and Gili Air are slowly catching Gili Trawangan up in terms of infrastructure and the choice of accommodation and restaurants.
+The Gili Islands were first populated by fishermen from Sulawesi, and no one is too sure exactly when they arrived.
+They first settled onto Gili Air due to its larger natural harbor and more fertile soil (being so much closer to Lombok’s Mount Rinjani volcano means they get more rain – hence the name ‘Air,’ which means water in Indonesian).
+Tourism first started in the 1980s, mainly coming to Trawangan first due to its proximity to the better dive sites.
+Since then, the number of visitors has increased each year, and Gili Meno and Gili Air are slowly catching Gili Trawangan up in terms of infrastructure and the choice of accommodation and restaurants.

-Biorock technology is a way of incorporating science, engineering and nature, championed and created by the Gili Eco Trust.
+Biorock technology is a way of incorporating science, engineering, and nature, championed and created by the Gili Eco Trust.
 These structures attempt to reverse the destruction we notice on our coral reefs.
-This damage can come from El Nino coral bleaching, storm and wave damage, careless diving practises, boats dropping anchors and even the massive schools of bump head parrot fish that patrol the reefs feasting on coral and pooping out the fine sand that makes our much-desired white sand beaches.
+This damage can come from El Nino coral bleaching, storm and wave damage, careless diving practices, boats dropping anchors, and even the massive schools of bump head parrotfish that patrol the reefs feasting on coral and pooping out the fine sand that makes our much-desired white sand beaches.